IgniteUI/igniteui-docfx/en/components/grid/grid.md

                 </ng-template>
 ...
 ```
-Оnly with this template you will not be able to make **CRUD** operations, so we need an editor template.
+Keep in mind that with this template you will not be able to make editing operations, so we need an editor template.

 ```html
 ...